 To bring the Nexus blockchain to life, Nexus is using the 3DC architecture and the 3 in the name refers to the three consensus channels that make up the Blockchain infrastructure.
 These three channels are discussed below:

-Prime Channel: this channel is based on the proof-of-work (POW) mechanism to function and it uses the 308-digit dense clusters called prime ones.
+This channel is based on the proof-of-work (POW) mechanism to function and it uses the 308-digit dense clusters called prime ones.
 This channel is built in a way to shun ASIC level mining by making it resistant to it.
 Instead, it favores standard hash mining, which means those that want to mine here can easily use their CPU.
 Additionally, the data gathered here through mining is sent for research of prime numbers under quantum physics research.

-Hashing Channel: this channel is similar to Prime Channel as it is also based on PoW.
+This channel is similar to Prime Channel as it is also based on PoW.
 What differentiates this channel from the first one is the absence of the dense clusters that we have on the Prime Channel.
 Instead, the Hashing Channel uses the Hashcash function.
 Although the hashing channel seemingly looks like the PoW mining algorithm used on the Bitcoin network, its miner finds the SHA-3 using Skein.
 This is why mining here is best done using GPU.
 Additionally, the block hashes on the Bitcoin network are four times smaller than those on the Nexus protocol.

-Proof-of-Holdings: this is the final leg of securing the Nexus protocol and it uses the Proof-of-Holdings to achieve that.
+This is the final leg of securing the Nexus protocol and it uses the Proof-of-Holdings to achieve that.
 PoH is fairly similar to the PoS consensus mechanism that is employed by several tokens.
 You get rewarded with new NXS coins for holding on to the ones you have already.